Hyperbolic Twisted Torus Links: Non-Hyperbolic Twisted Torus Links

 Under $(1/s)$-Dehn filling along $J$, the annulus $A^{j}_{T(p, q)}$ is transformed into a new annulus, called $A$.
 The annulus $A$ has boundary components on distinct link components of $T(p,q;r,s)$, hence it is neither boundary parallel nor boundary compressible.
-The boundary of any compression disc is an essential loop in $A$, hence parallel to one of the components of the link $T(p,q;r,s)$.
-Thus, if such a compression disc exists, the link is boundary compressible hence not hyperbolic.
-On the other hand, if there is no compression disc, then the annulus $A$ is essential.
-It follows that the link $T(p,q,;r,s)$ is not hyperbolic in this case as well. \end{proof}
+The boundary of any compression disk is an essential loop in $A$, hence parallel to one of the components of the link $T(p,q;r,s)$.
+Thus, if such a compression disk exists, the link is boundary compressible hence not hyperbolic.
+On the other hand, if there is no compression disk, then the annulus $A$ is essential.
+It follows that the link $T(p,q;r,s)$ is not hyperbolic in this case as well. \end{proof}

 \begin{proposition} If $gcd(p, q) = 2$ and $r$ is even, then the twisted torus link $T(p, q;r, s)$ is not hyperbolic. \end{proposition}

 \begin{proof} As $gcd(p, q) = 2$, there are two annuli $A^{1}_{T(p, q)}$ and $A^{2}_{T(p, q)}$ associated with the torus link $T(p, q)$